Connect with Sheldon

 In 2018, Haudenschild collected his first World Of Outlaws win at Volusia Speedway in the first race of the season, he went on to secure wins in Las Vegas, NV, Bakersfield, CA, Fairbury, IL, and Skagit, WA.

 The 2019 season yielded wins at Cedar Lake, WI, and most notably The IronMan 55 at Pevely.
 Haudenschild lapped up to 5th place, winning by 10.3 seconds in an exciting spectacle that wowed fans and competitors alike.

 2020 held a fresh start, with the addition of Haudenschild’s longtime friend and crew chief, Kyle Ripper.
 The team took home seven wins, including The Night before the IronMan in Pevely, Lincoln, PA, Huset’s, SD, Wayne County Speedway at Sheldon’s home track in Ohio, US 36 Raceway, Dodge City, Kansas and Kokomo, IN.
 The SJMR team earned 4th in World Of Outlaws championship points standings.

-Sheldon Haudenschild enters his fifth season piloting the Stenhouse Jr. Marshall Racing, NOS Energy Drink #17, his sixth year on the World of Outlaws tour.
+2023 brings Sheldon's sixth season piloting the Stenhouse Jr. Marshall Racing, NOS Energy Drink #17, and his seventh year on the World of Outlaws tour.

 Connect with Ricky